Probing holography in $p$-adic CFT: Introduction

 One can study more general fields, such as spins, on the trees.
 The first realization of spins in $p$-adic AdS/CFT was introduced by Gubser et al. \cite{GubserSpin,SYK} with results on the bulk dual to non-scalar operators and dynamical gauge fields.
 In particular, they computed the holographic two-point correlator of an operator $\mathcal{O}_\psi$ dual to a spin state $|\psi \rangle$.
 One of the main conclusions was that the fermionic two-point correlator is of similar form to the scalar two-point correlator up to normalization and a non-trivial sign character resembling the operators' statistics.

+There are other exotic and interesting applications in the context of the $p$-adics.
+An example is to understand higher-order versions of the Klebanov-Tarnopolsky model for both the real and the $p$-adic cases.
+Recently in \cite{Melonic}, the authors analyzed the situation for $q$ propagators at each interaction vertex to calculate four-point correlators.
+In addition, \cite{Melonic} provided nice comparisons with matrix field theory regarding the propagators' symmetry group.

+There have been more recent uses of $p$-adics including: the Berkovich space to encode the renormalization group flow of the energy spectrum of the theory of a particle-in-a-box \cite{box2}, studying local diffeomorphisms of $p$-adic BTZ black hole and Bruhat-Tits tree backgrounds \cite{Hung123,Hung3regw43} and D-branes \cite{BogdanBranes}.

-Given these progresses, the status quo of $p$-adic AdS/CFT seems rather one-sided in the sense that the $p$-adic CFT is not well-formulated, because a Hilbert space is absent.
-Melzer \cite{melzer} and Gubser et al. \cite{Gubser1} have shed some light on its OPE structure, but its partition function and local conformal algebra were not duly explored.
+Given these progresses, the status quo of $p$-adic AdS/CFT seems rather one-sided in the sense that $p$-adic CFT is not well-formulated, because a Hilbert space is absent.
+Melzer \cite{melzer}, and later Harlow et al. \cite{Symmetree} and Gubser-Parikh \cite{Gubser3}, have shed some light on its OPE structure, but its partition function and local conformal algebra were not thoroughly explored.
 As mentioned earlier, it is very natural to describe global AdS$_n$ as a Bruhat-Tits tree.
-One well-known phenomenon studied in 3D gravity is the BTZ black hole.
-Heydeman et al. \cite{Caltech} formulated a $p$-adic BTZ black hole, and it serves as one motivation for this paper in the hope of extracting meaningful information for $p$-adic CFTs.
-We calculated the bulk partition function and showed it has many key features as in \cite{MaloneyWitten}, such as Bekenstein-Hawking area law in 3D gravity.
+One well-known phenomenon studied in 3d gravity is the BTZ black hole.
+Heydeman et al. \cite{Caltech} formulated a $p$-adic BTZ black hole, which serves as a motivation for this paper in the hope of extracting meaningful information for $p$-adic CFTs.
+We calculated the bulk partition function and showed it has many key features as in \cite{MaloneyWitten}, such as Bekenstein-Hawking area law in 3d gravity.
 We hope this partition function could initiate future works to match the boundary CFT data.